unterstein/dcos-for-java-devs/README.md

 ```

 - Point a browser of your choice to your docker ip on port ```18080``` for http to view REST API.

+# Get this demo working on DC/OS
+- You need a running DC/OS cluster to run this demo
+- You have multiple options to spin up a DC/OS cluster
+	- Go to https://dcos.io/ and to walk through the possibilities or browse the docs
+	- Go to https://github.com/dcos/dcos-vagrant if you want to play around on your local box

+# What was shown in demo #3
+- DC/OS Dashboard
+- DC/OS Universe
+- Simple sleep task in service UI
+- Show marathon-configuration.json
+- `dcos marathon group add marathon-configuration.json`
+- Look what happens in Service UI, show AppDefinition, logging, ...
+- `dcos task log $taskId`
+- `dcos marathon app update chuck-jocke/service instances=20`